aartisharma05/Netflix-GPT/netflix-gpt/README.md

 - BugFix: Sign up user displayName and profile picture update
 - BugFix: If the user is not logged in Redirect/ browse to Login Page and vice-versa
 - Unsubsribed to the onAuthStateChanged callback
+- Add hardcoded values to the constant file.